ShubhamSatpute-dac-mar-24-240340120194/MyLearingDemo1/README.md

 This is 1st lesson
 <br>
 this is for check pull operation
-<br> line added to check status command
+<br> line added to check status command of git